David Young, Baron Young of Graffham: Enterprise Advisor

 In June 2014, Young reviewed the relevance of enterprise in education in his report "Enterprise for All".
 In December 2014 the Government accepted Young's recommendations in this report.
 These included the introduction of Enterprise Advisers, intended as a dedicated resource available to Head Teachers to support them in developing an appropriate careers and enterprise offer for their students, and an 'Enterprise Passport' through which young people would record their enterprise and extracurricular activities alongside their academic qualifications to future employers.

 Young was appointed Member of the Order of the Companions of Honour (CH) in the 2015 New Year Honours.

 Charity interests

 Young had a number of pro bono or charitable interests including the presidency of Chai Cancer Care and the Coram Trust, chairman of the Chichester Festival Theatre and of the Jewish Museum London, and trustee of the Co-Existence Trust and the MBI Al Jaber Foundation.

 In December 2010, he became a patron of Lifelites, a charity providing technology for children in hospices.

 Publications

 Young's political autobiography, The Enterprise Years, was published in 1990.

 He wrote occasional opinion pieces.
 In one, he likened Boris Johnson to Harold Macmillan, while touting Enterprise Zones and suggesting the reintroduction of Thatcher's "more successful programmes like the Enterprise Allowance Scheme of old that created so many new businesses at the time."

-Personal life
+Personal life and death

 Young was married to Lita (née Shaw), and they had two daughters, Karen and Judith.
-He died on 9 December 2022, at the age of 90.
+He died from pneumonia at his home in Regent's Park, London, on 9 December 2022, aged 90.